 The subwoofer connects wirelessly to the bar and only needs access to a power outlet.

 The interface consists of a small screen on the front face behind the metal bar.
 It can display the input source and the volume level.
 There were no lags or bugs during our testing, but the screen is small and sometimes it has to scroll to display the entire message.
+For a larger interface screen, check out the LG SL6Y, although its performance might not be as good as the R650.

 The four buttons on the side can control the volume, switch the input source, and turn the bar on and off.